 Time off: How many days do you work per year, minus sick time and paid time off, at the new gig versus your current one?
 Divide your salary by 2080 and add the quotient, multiplied by number of off days, to your total comp.
 This can be tougher with tech companies because they sometimes like to do an ‘unlimited’ vacation policy.
 By switching vacation requests to a less formal process, companies get more work days out of people who feel uncomfortable asking for vacation days that are not formally granted to them.
 Also, the company doesn’t have to pay you out for vacation when you leave your job.
 If you’re considering an ‘unlimited’ vacation policy for either your current or potential future total comp, you can use the average number of vacation days taken by employees on unlimited plans—around 14 (for reference, fixed-days vacation policies tend to allot more like 15 or 20).

 Health Insurance: What is covered?
-Estimate your copays for the year and subtract that from your total comp.
+Find out your annual deductible and subtract that from your total comp.
 Also find out how much comes out of your paychecks in a year from the health insurance, and subtract that from total comp.
 Health insurance can be a really big one.
 A so-so policy might cost you $3,000 more per year than a really nice one, even under circumstances of no major procedures.
 If you foresee a big procedure in the next year or two, pay extra attention to this component of total comp.

-Stock Options/Equity: Look, do not include this in total comp unless the company is public.
+Look, do not include stock options or equity in total comp unless the company is public.
 Even companies that say they’re going public soon are much farther away from going public than your hiring manager thinks they are.

 Also, stock options are usually a conditional benefit.
 Your options will usually have a cliff and a vesting period—with the startup standard being a 1 year cliff and 4 years to vest, respectively.
 Let’s use those numbers as examples.
 With a 1 year cliff, you need to stay with the company for a year to get any of your options.
 At that point, you’ll receive 25% of them, and the remaining 75% will be split up and vested to you evenly over the remaining months or pay periods between 1 year and 4 years.
 When you have been with the company for 4 years, you will have all of your options.
 4 years is a non-trivial amount of time.
 If you leave after 2 years, you only get to exercise half of the options on your hiring contract.